 Our effective tax rate for the six months ended June 30, 2024 and 2023 was 1% and (1)%, respectively, as a result of a full valuation allowance recorded against the deferred tax assets.
 In determining the realizability of the net U.S. federal and state deferred tax assets, we consider numerous factors including historical profitability, estimated future taxable income, prudent and feasible tax planning strategies, and the industry in which we operate.
 As of June 30, 2024 and December 31, 2023, the Company carried a valuation allowance against deferred tax assets as management believes it is more likely than not that the benefit of the net deferred tax assets covered by that valuation allowance will not be realized.
 A net deferred tax liability has been recorded as of June 30, 2024 and December 31, 2023 of \$0.1 million and \$0.8 million, respectively, and is included in accrued expenses and other liabilities within the accompanying condensed consolidated balance sheets.
 Management reassesses the realization of the deferred tax assets each reporting period.
 The Company has approximately \$0.2 million of pre-2018 federal net operating losses subject to expiration beginning in 2036.
 The remainder of the federal net operating losses have no expiration.
 The Company's state net operating losses are subject to various expirations, beginning in 2030.
 The Company's 2020 through 2023 tax years remain open to federal examinations.
 The Company's 2019 through 2023 tax years remain open to state tax examinations.
-The Company's 2019 through 2023 tax years remain open to state tax examinations.
-The Company's 2019 through 2023 tax years remain open to state tax examinations.
-The Company's 2019 through 2023 tax years remain open to state tax examinations.
 The Company believes that as of June 30, 2024 it had no material uncertain tax positions.
-Interest and penalties related to unrecognized tax expenses (benefits) are recognized in income tax expenses, when applicable.
-There were no material liabilities for interest and penalties ac
+Interest and penalties related to unrecognized tax expenses (benefits) are recognized in income tax expense, when applicable.
+There were no material liabilities for interest and penalties accrued as of June 30, 2024.